golfomania/mp4_to_text/README.md

 ## text to translation

-transölatioon to english is included in the openAI Whisper
+translatioon to english is included in the openAI Whisper

+## sum up

+creating a summary of the meeting, using AI

 ## installation